JonathanMSifleet/CritickerOverhaul/readme.md

 To do:

 - Add auto logout
+- Auth:
-- Form validation
+  - Front end Form validation
-- Server-side validation
+- General input validation
 - Increment user ratings when rating submitted
 - Check if user has already rated and display appropriately
 - Authenticate with auth0